-When the voltages return to the normal-operating region, the enabled switching regulators start including a new soft-start ramp for the buck regulators.
+When the voltages return to the normal operating region, the enabled switching regulators start including a new soft-start ramp for the buck regulators.

-With the boost controller enabled, a voltage less than 1.9 V (typical) on VBAT triggers an undervoltage lockout and pulls the boost-gate driver (GC1) low (this action has a filter delay of 5 μ s, typical).
-As a result, VIN falls at a rate dependent on the capacitor and load, eventually triggering VIN undervoltage.
-A short-falling transient at VBAT even lower than 2 V thus survives if V{BAT} returns above 2.5 V before VIN discharges to the undervoltage threshold.
+With the boost controller enabled, a voltage less than 1.9 V (typical) on VBAT triggers an undervoltage lockout and pulls the boost gate driver (GC1) low (this action has a filter delay of 5 μ s, typical).
+As a result, VIN falls at a rate dependent on its capacitor and load, eventually triggering VIN undervoltage.
+A short falling transient at VBAT even lower than 2 V can thus be survived, if VBAT returns above 2.5 V before VIN is discharged to the undervoltage threshold.